Returning to growth: the role of management practices in productivity

 About the research

-University of Bristol research carried out before the pandemic began has sought to provide a letter understanding of how decisionmakers understand, and therefore act upon, factors believed to be affecting their firms’ productivity.
+University of Bristol research carried out before the pandemic began has sought to provide a better understanding of how decisionmakers understand, and therefore act upon, factors believed to be affecting their firms’ productivity.
 This briefing summarises research into productivity practices in the manufacturing sector and within firms in the West of England region, aiming to increase the depth of our understanding of the management and leadership drivers of productivity at the firm level, while being attentive to regional divergences.

 • For businesses, steps towards enhanced productivity include accessing support to improve management and leadership skills and capabilities, as well as engaging with opportunities for technology adoption and diffusion.